BawdyAnarchist/quBSD/Future_Development.md

 qb-stat - Change hardcoded to more flexible setup: config file, col selector, RAM/CPU/DISK colorize

-qb-create
-	- for rootjails, should edit the rc.conf hostname
-	- checking qubsdmap.conf should only check the jailnames, not all columns (0bsdvm failure on the basis of being USED, but no actual lines)
-	- somehow it fucked up my /etc/jail.conf.
-Maybe coz the jail params already existed??
-IDK

 qb-i3-launch - Intelligent resizing of display depending on dpi or xrandr resolution